 The Eecs_ServiceProvisioning service shall use the Eecs_ServiceProvisioning API.

-The request URI used in each HTTP request from the EEC towards the ECS shall have the structure as defined in clause 6.1 with the following clarifications:
+The request URI used in each HTTP request from the EEC towards the ECS shall have the structure as defined in clause 7.5 of 3GPP TS 29.558 [4] with the following clarifications:

+- The {apiRoot} shall be set as described in clause 7.5 of 3GPP TS 29.558 [4].

 - The <apiName> shall be "eecs-serviceprovisioning".

 - The <apiVersion> shall be "v1".